Personal

 Making a difference in the pediatric cancer world.

 We now have over 60 moms in the support group I started last year.
 Being able to support other moms through their darkest days is a gift in all of this.
 Childhood cancer is so underfunded – we raised over $350,000 for life-saving research and to help other families in treatment.
-We raised $27,000 the last week of Margot’s treatment, marking a total of $255,000 for Alex’s Lemonade Stand and another $100,000 for our hospital.
+We raised $27,000 the last week of her treatment, marking a total of $255,000 for Alex’s Lemonade Stand and another $100,000 for our hospital.
 And I’m joining the board at Alex’s Lemonade Stand, because my fight is not over.
 I have to make things better for these kids.

-My Super Margot
+My Super Girl

 Her ability to continue to shine even when things are hard and scary is nothing short of incredible.
 She is kind and loving.
 Smart and witty.
 She has gone through way too much and shouldn’t have to be strong, but she is.
-And she does it all with this Margot magic that I can’t put into words.
+And she does it all with this magic that I can’t put into words.
 She has this confidence – especially for someone who’s been so isolated – and it is amazing to watch.
-Margot will walk up to anyone and say hi, share a list of her favorite things, and become their friend.
+She will walk up to anyone and say hi, share a list of her favorite things, and become their friend.
 She has a heart of gold – she sends videos to kids who are newly in treatment to help normalize having a port or taking medicine.
 I remember saying my one hope for my children was that other people would tell me they are kind.
 She’s more than I ever could have hoped for. ✨

-And Kate.
-Our sunshine.
+And Our Younger Daughter

 She was born just weeks after diagnosis, and is now 3 months older than her sister was when everything unfolded.
 It’s sort of crazy to think about.
 She’s spend most of her life in isolation and did it with a smile (not that she knew any different).
 Our girl is sweet and silly, loves to dance and to make her big sister laugh.
 She came into the world during such a dark time, and brought nothing but sunshine and love with her.
-We love you, Katertot.
+We love you, sweet girl.

 We can get through anything.